The chart below illustrates the various levels of appeals in Unemployment Insurance cases:

 If you agree with the Appeal Tribunal’s summary of the facts but feel that the Appeals Examiner misapplied the law, you may choose to handle your appeal a bit differently.
 In this instance, you may not need to request the Appeal Tribunal hearing CD because both you and the Appeal Tribunal examiner agree on the facts and what was said during the hearing.
 However, it is generally a good idea to request a copy of the record in your case to ensure that you are aware of all the documents and information on which the Appeal Tribunal based its decision.
 If you choose not to request a copy of the record in your case, you should file your entire written argument within 20 days of the Appeal Tribunal’s decision.

-“The Appeal Tribunal disqualified me from receiving any unemployment benefits because it found I engaged in misconduct when I violated the employer’s policy.
-N.J.A.C.
-12;17-2.1.
+“The Appeal Tribunal disqualified me from receiving any unemployment benefits because it found I engaged in misconduct, pursuant to N.J.S.A.
+43:21-5(b), when I violated the employer’s policy.
 The employer’s policy says that employees will be disciplined for arriving more than 5 minutes late to work.
 I was fired for arriving only 3 minutes late to work on two occasions.
 Therefore, I didn’t violate the employer’s policy.
-Therefore, the Appeal Tribunal was wrong in finding that I engaged in misconduct, and its decision should be reversed.”
+The Appeal Tribunal was wrong in finding that I engaged in misconduct, and its decision should be reversed.”

 Cases where you think the Appeal Tribunal got the facts AND law wrong: